Hussein Mwinyi: Relationship with China

-Mwinyi has had a positive relationship with China since he was the Minister of Defense and National Service for Tanzania.
+Mwinyi has had a positive relationship with China since he was the Minister of Defence and National Service for Tanzania.
 During talks with the former Chinese Defense Minister Liang Guangli, Mwinyi noted the "good relations" between China and Tanzania, relations that Liang said have been "sound and smooth...over the past 45 years".
 China is the largest foreign investor in Zanzibar according to Mwinyi, with $7.6 billion in funds.
 This especially includes medical support.
 China invested tens of millions of dollars into Zanzibari hospitals, as well as donating COVID-19 vaccines and providing a small team of medics that over the course of the last ten years treated over 100,000 patients.

-Relationship with Tanzania
+Relationship with Tanzanian mainland

 Tanzanian President Samia Suluhu Hassan, the former Vice President who took over after former President John Magufuli's death, posted on her Instagram a photo of Mwinyi on the one year anniversary of his election win, along with the Swahili caption that translates to "we trust you and wish you all the best in building a better Zanzibar.
 I promise you more cooperation."
 Despite pushes from some Zanzibaris for independence from Tanzania, Mwinyi has called for the retention of the current relationship between the two governments as ensuring commerce, saying "Zanzibaris are the main consumers of rice from Mainland, including Morogoro, thus we should continue to maintain our union by ensuring that our people are provided with the opportunity to do business without being disturbed."